 This accelerated skill building eventually culminates in actual demonstrations where both the participant and instructors wear full-contact padded suits.
 Self defense can be an empowering experience for women.
 In this class, women will learn basic confrontational principles like understanding reaction time, vulnerable target areas, personal weapons, postures of conflict, and the overall survival mindset.
 R.A.D. has developed specialized simulation techniques and equipment for use by certified R.A.D.
 Instructors.
 R.A.D. is the only self defense program to have been endorsed by the International Association of Campus Law Enforcement Administrators (IACLEA), the National Academy of Defense Education, the National Self-Defense Institute (NSDI), and Redman Training Gear.

-Training programs are conducted by the Amherst Police Department’s three certified R.A.D. instructors, Lieutenant Chad, Officer Heather Blase and Officer Sarah Arnold.
+Training programs are conducted by the Amherst Police Department’s three certified R.A.D. instructors, Lieutenant Chad Blake, Officer Heather Blase and Officer Sarah Gacek.
 Scheduled training programs are held at least twice each year though our instructors are available to accommodate requests for specialized group sessions.
 Examples to date include programs arranged for Amherst Middle School staff, members of the Souhegan High School girls basketball team, and female sophomore students taking R.A.D. as a physical education elective.
 If you would like to participate in R.A.D. or schedule a specialized group training program, please contact one of our instructors.